nate-johnston/spintest/README.md

 This is a playground to push things to Spinnaker for testing.

-Change the README to test the pipeline.
+Change the README to test the pipeline..